r-ramos2/aws-cybersecurity-homelab-for-real-time-monitoring/README.md

 ## Security Considerations

 This homelab uses a **single public subnet** for simplicity and cost efficiency.
 All instances have public IPs but restrict ingress to the admin IP only.
-It is for controlled, educational use—not production.
+It is intended for controlled, educational testing rather than production use.
+Never expose production systems without applying the hardening steps below.

 **For production, harden as follows:**